Who is the hubverse for?#

 Modelers#

 You will be most interested in knowing how to format your output.
-For that, you can use a function from the {hubAdmin} R package to create an expanded model output grid.
-You can then fit your outputs to that format and submit it to the hub.
-They will be validated on submission.
+For that, you can use functions from the {hubValidations} R package :

 As a modeler, you will need to